A Geometric Approach to the Yang-Mills Mass Gap: Concluding Remarks

 The loop corrections to the tree solution (semi-classical approximation) obtained by solving the functional Hamilton-Jacobi equation require regularization.
 This is because the tree contribution appears as a source term acted upon by the functional Laplacian in the transport equations for the quantum corrections.
 At the semi-classical level, no such regularization is required since the functional Hamilton-Jacobi equation does not involve singular operators.
 This singular nature of the operators appearing at the loop level is essentially related to the divergences associated with the quantum field theory.
 Similarly, notice that the Riemann curvature of the configuration space is a purely classical object.
-However, to define the Ricci curvature, we had to invoke the same regularization scheme, and as such the formal non-regularized Ricci curvature contains ultraviolet divergence terms.
+However, to define the Ricci curvature, I had to invoke the same regularization scheme, and as such the formal non-regularized Ricci curvature contains ultraviolet divergence terms.
 This hints towards a conclusion that the quantum field theory is affected by the geometry at the level of Ricci curvature (Bakry-Emery Ricci where the potential contribution is considered).
 Appropriate invariants of the Riemann curvature should show up at the tree-level scattering amplitudes.
 It is almost certainly expected that the Ricci curvature would inevitably show up when one tries to compute the loop amplitudes indicating a \textit{quantum-}nature of the Ricci curvature of this infinite-dimensional configuration space.
-A natural conjecture would be that the renormalization group flow for the metric corresponds to a forced (due to the presence of the potential term) infinite dimensional Ricci flow.
+A natural conjecture would be that the renormalization group flow for the metric corresponds to a forced (due to the presence of the potential term) infinite-dimensional Ricci flow.
 This should result in a flat metric at the high energy limit indicating the asymptotic freedom.
+In addition, the idea of renormalization and how it can be used to obtain a length scale to define a mass in $3+1$ dimensional Yang-Mills theory is to be understood in a rigorous way.